-The GAA has assessed the value for money delivered by OneFamily to its workplace personal pension plan policyholders by looking at cost versus benefits.
+The GAA has assessed the value for money delivered by OneFamily to its workplace personal pension policyholders by looking at cost versus benefits.
 More detail about how we have done this is set out in Appendix 2.

-Key highlights of our assessment
+Key highlights of our assessment:

-" There is a small range of ethically managed funds.

-- We are pleased to note that many aspects of governance, product review and customer service have been enhanced for policyholders since the change from Engage Mutual to OneFamily in 2016. - There is no default investment fund into which contributions are invested if a policyholder makes no investment choice.
+- " There is a small range of ethically managed funds. - We are pleased to note that many aspects of governance, product review and customer service have been enhanced for policyholders since the change from Engage Mutual to OneFamily in 2016. - There is no default investment fund into which contributions are invested if a policyholder makes no investment choice.
 This means that policyholders had to choose which fund(s) to invest in, as there was no legal requirement to have a default fund at the time the policies were sold.
 As no new Group Personal Pensions are being sold, there remains no requirement for a default fund. - There is no facility for lifestyling whereby funds are switched into less volatile or risky investments close to retirement age.
-This is not unusual in older pension products, which were not required to have this feature. - There is now a regular reminder to members to check that their investment strategy remains suitable for their requirements.
-This was first added to the annual benefit statements issued in 2018.
+This is not unusual in older pension products, which were not required to have this feature. - " There is now a regular reminder to members to check that their investment strategy remains suitable for their requirements.
+This was added to the annual benefit statements issued in 2018. - The performance of the funds is formally reviewed quarterly and there is evidence from elsewhere in the product range that changes to the investment manager or to the range of funds available would be made if needed. - We have suggested that some customer feedback could be obtained to guide these decisions and OneFamily will again consider including a more specific question in their next customer survey to address this.